theaquamarine/windows-powershell-docs/docset/windows/adfs/test-adfsfarminstallation.md

 ```

 ### -ServiceAccountCredential
-Specifies a **PSCredential** object based on a user name and password for the service account in Active Directory® Domain Services under which the AD FS service runs.
+Specifies a **PSCredential** object based on a user name and password for the service account in Active Directory??
+Domain Services under which the AD FS service runs.
 To obtain a **PSCredential** object, use the **Get-Credential** cmdlet.
 For more information, type `Get-Help Get-Credential`.